gliu2k/HANA_APP/README.md

 **Figure 4 – Store(Plant) GPS data**

 ## 1.4.
 Build a HANA Data Model
 SAP HANA supports three types of views - Attribute, Analytical and Calculation Views.
-I am going to build a Calculation View on the top of the existed BW tables.
+I am going to build a Calculation View on the top of the existing BW tables.
 What we want is the Real-Time stock data of each store.
-It is easy to get the number from the inventory data subtracted the Real-Time sales part.
+It is easy to get the number from the inventory data subtracted from the Real-Time sales part.
 In HANA view, I create a calculation field named “QYT” **(= "Inventory - Quantity" - "RT Sales - Quantity")**

 ![alt text](/images/F5.png?raw=true)